Telekatz/uf2-stm32f103/README.md

-# UF2 bootloader for STM32F103
+# MSC bootloader for STM32F103

-This project was initially forked off https://github.com/devanlai/dapboot though the DFU functionality has been removed and replaced with a USB Mass Storage with [UF2 support](https://github.com/Microsoft/uf2)
+This project was initially forked off https://github.com/mmoskal/uf2-stm32f103 though the UF2 functionality has been removed and replaced with the ability to load .bin firmware files.

-Boards with this bootloader can be programmed at https://maker.makecode.com using web interface using a graphical programming language or TypeScript (JavaScript with Types).
+The size of the bootloader has been reduced to 8KiB.

 ## Flashing bootloader from binaries